High School Assessments

 In addition to quarterly assessments, students take the following state assessments:

-- PARCC Mathematics Assessment (whichever math course students are in during 9th grade -- Algebra I, Algebra II, or Geometry).
-In order to graduate, students must score a 4 or 5 on PARCC Algebra I or complete a Bridge Project.
+- MCAP Mathematics for Algebra I Assessment.
+In order to graduate, students must earn a passing score on Algebra I or complete a Bridge Project.

-- PARCC English 10 Assessment.
-In order to graduate, students must score a 4 or 5 on PARCC English 10 or complete a Bridge Project.
+- MCAP English 10 Assessment.
+In order to graduate, students must earn a passing score or complete a Bridge Project.

 - HSA in US Government (normally in 10th grade).
 In order to graduate, students must earn a passing score on HSA Government or complete a Bridge Project.